vippsas/vipps-qr-api/vipps-qr-api.md

 ### Basic flow for One-Time Payment QR code

-1. Initiate a Vipps eCom or Recurring payment
+1. Initiate a eCom or Recurring payment
 2. Receive the payment URL as response
 3. Post the payment URL to the QR API
 4. Receive a URL to a QR code in desired format (PNG or SVG)

 See the [Quick start guide](vipps-qr-api-quick-start.md) for examples of generating QR codes.

-#### Initiate a payment with the Vipps eCom API
+#### Initiate a payment with the eCom API

-Before creating the QR code you must initiate a payment with the Vipps eCom API as is described in depth in the [eCom API guide](https://developer.vippsmobilepay.com/docs/APIs/ecom-api/vipps-ecom-api#initiate-payment-flow-phone-and-browser).
+Before creating the QR code you must initiate a payment with the eCom API as is described in depth in the [eCom API guide](https://developer.vippsmobilepay.com/docs/APIs/ecom-api/vipps-ecom-api#initiate-payment-flow-phone-and-browser).

 The request to the eCom initiate endpoint